Bolstering Immunity by Eating Well

 Once upon a time, I got sick with some type of infection twice a year, in the spring and fall...allergies that often led to a bad sinus infection, or the flu.
 Looking back now, I can see the connection to my diet: I was eating artificial and processed foods -- mostly simple carbs and sugar, ie, the Standard American Diet.

 When I began learning about the importance of good nutrition, I changed my diet to whole unprocessed foods, and I stopped getting sick.
-I’m happy to say I haven’t been sick in over five years!
 I take charge of symptoms right away with immune-boosting nutrition, dramatically decreasing the time it takes to fight off infection.

 Below are my top evidence-based tips to help strengthen your immune system through good food: